kube-burner/kube-burner/README.md

   type: ClusterIP
 ```

-It's worth to say that you can also more advanced [golang template semantics](https://golang.org/pkg/text/template/) on your objectTemplate files.
+It's worth to say that you can also use [golang template semantics](https://golang.org/pkg/text/template/) in your *objectTemplate* files.

 ```yaml
 kind: ImageStream